Jennifer Lopez And Alex Rodriguez Share A Kiss On ‘Hustlers’ Set As New Cheating Rumors Surface

 Jennifer Lopez and Alex Rodriguez appeared unphased by new cheating rumors against the retired baseball player as he accompanied his bride-to-be on the set of her new film Hustlers on Tuesday, March 26, The Daily Mail reported.

-The newly engaged couple was photographed walking hand-in-hand as they made their way to JLo’s first day on the job in New York.
-The 49-year-old looked stunning in low cut tank top, curve hugging white pants, and platform heels, while ARod kept it simple in jeans and a navy sweater, appearing unable to keep his hands off his fiance as they made their way to the film set.
+The newly engaged couple was photographed walking hand in hand as they made their way to JLo’s first day on the job in New York.
+The 49-year-old looked stunning in low cut tank top, curve-hugging white pants, and platform heels, while ARod kept it simple in jeans and a navy sweater, appearing unable to keep his hands off his fiance as they made their way to the film set.

 Upon their arrival, the former Yankee settled into a chair to admire his future wife hard at work.
 Jennifer joined her beau in between sets, where she was spotted rubbing his back and was even photographed at one point sharing a kiss with her man.